The Character of God and the Gospel Glossary

 The words included in this gospel glossary will be examined in relation to both “The Biblical Healing Model” and “The Traditional Legal Model” of the gospel.
 Words included are those that have been misunderstood and/or significantly misused in relation to the character of God and/or the gospel.

 New You may now download the glossary as a PDF file.
-This second edition of the glossary contains all of the definition pages completed as of January 2023 but does not include any supporting pages those link to.
+This third edition of the glossary contains all of the definition pages completed as of January 2024 but does not include any supporting pages those link to.

 Scroll down on this page for brief definitions of each word